Arash217/real-time-web-1819/README.md

 ```

 The data that is displayed by the graph chart for the top 10 searches all time.
+Labels are the search keywords and datasets are the respective amount of times searched for.
 </details>

 ### Server data model